rexposadas/stack/dockerize/readme.md

     curl http://localhost:8000/

-You should get an HTTP 200 reponse
+You should get an HTTP 200 response